The legal and financial questions shaping the art world’s next decade — taught where they’re being decided.

 Format — Mostly seminar, with substantial field experience

-Cohort Size — Limited to 30 participants
+Cohort Size — Limited enrollment

 Faculty — Leading legal scholars, art law practitioners, and industry experts